sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/midweek-meeting.md

 #### Collapse/expand meeting parts

 Simplify your view with the collapsible meeting sections.
-Look for the any of the three main meeting part titles, each title has a colored bar.
+Look for any of the three main meeting part titles, each title has a colored bar.
 Click on any of these bars to hide or show the content beneath it.

 ![Minimaze or maximize midweek meeting program parts while scheduling theocratic meetings](./img/collapsing.gif)